sambasivareddy-ch/writes-by-siva/public/posts/javascript/variables.md

     var message = "Hello Everyone!!";
     console.log(message); // Hello Everyone!!
 ```
-- Var is almost same to Let in terms of functionality with little difference, we will discuss about it later.
+- Var is almost same to Let in terms of functionality with little difference, we will discuss about it later in "Let v/s Var" section.

 ### Const
-In certain cases, we **don't want the value in a variable to change**, in these cases we can use **_const_** keyword to declare the constant variables.
+In certain cases, we **don't want the value in a variable to change everytime but same value through out**, in these cases we can use **_const_** keyword to declare the constant variables.
 #### Example:
 ```javascript
     const MY_BIRTH_DAY = "24/10/2000"